 Now: £986.06 (£62.94 off)

-Wiit this discount you can get an iMac for less than £1000.
-Although this is the non-Retina display iMac, with a dual-processor, so not the most powerful of iMacs.
+With this discount you can get an iMac for less than £1000.
+Although this is the non-Retina display iMac, with a dual-processor, and it hasn't been updated since 2017, so it's not the most powerful of iMacs.

 The most important thing to remember is that you don't need the absolute latest processor and graphics card - even for a serious gaming rig - as manufacturers will do everything they can to convince you to upgrade every year.
 Instead, look out for PCs and components from a few months or even a year ago - they should still cope handily with even fairly demanding tasks.